Mugua030/shortener-svc/README.md

 > 1. store: put url to store
 > 2. redirect the real url when request the short url
-> to: cache and grpc
+> 3. cache and grpc